MicrosoftDocs/win32/desktop-src/parcon/parental-controls-portal.md

 ## Run-time requirements

 This functionality was introduced in Windows Vista.
 Parental Controls functionality is only available on selected consumer operating systems; it is not designed for use with versions of Windows Server.
+This functionality is not supported in Windows 10.

 ## In this section